keaSystemIntegration/gift-wishing/docs/how_to/README.md

 ```

 #### Get wishlist (create one if it doesn't exist)
 This endpoint has a double responsiblity.
-The servser will initially check if the wishlist exists.
+The server will initially check if the wishlist exists.
 If it doesn't, then it will create a new wishlist, otherwise it will return the existing one.
 ```/wishlist``` @[GET]

 **Input**